History & Geneology

 Johnson County History

 We offer Buffalo newspapers including: BUFFALO ECHO, BUFFALO VOICE and the BUFFALO BULLETIN from 1800s to the present day.
 The newspapers are on microfilm and physical format.
-The Library has an extensive file dealing with the 1892 Johnson County Cattle War.
+The Library has an extensive file on the 1892 Johnson County Cattle War.

 - Willow Grove Cemetery - alphabetical listing of burials